cake-build/website/input/docs/writing-builds/args-and-environment-vars.md

 ﻿Order: 40
 Title: Arguments And Environment Variables
-Description: How to work with arguments and environment variables
+Excerpt: How to work with arguments and environment variables
 RedirectFrom: docs/fundamentals/args-and-environment-vars
 ---